Sucroferric oxyhydroxide

-Sucroferric oxyhydroxide, sold under the brand name Velphoro, is a non-calcium, iron-based phosphate binder used for the control of serum phosphorus levels in adults with chronic kidney disease (CKD) on haemodialysis (HD) or peritoneal dialysis (PD).
+Sucroferric oxyhydroxide, sold under the brand name Velphoro, is a non-calcium, iron-based phosphate binder used for the control of serum phosphorus levels in adults with chronic kidney disease (CKD) on hemodialysis (HD) or peritoneal dialysis (PD).
 It is used in form of chewable tablets.

 Sucroferric oxyhydroxide is also known as a mixture of polynuclear iron(III)-oxyhydroxide, sucrose and starches.

 The most common side effects include diarrhea and discolored feces, which may become less frequent with continued treatment.

 It was approved for medical use in the United States in November 2013, and in the European Union in August 2014.

 Medical uses

 Sucroferric oxyhydroxide is approved by the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for the control of serum phosphorus levels in patients with chronic kidney disease (CKD) on dialysis.

 Adverse effects

 The most frequently reported adverse drug reactions reported from trials were diarrhoea and discoloured faeces.
 The vast majority of gastrointestinal adverse events occurred early during treatment and abated with time under continued dosing.